 Friday Night Live Venue Location

-Friday Night Live at Lynn Valley takes place Friday evenings in Lynn Valley, a residential neighbourhood in North Vancouver.
+Friday Night Live at Lynn Valley normally takes place Friday evenings in Lynn Valley, a residential neighbourhood in North Vancouver.

 The event’s venue is at the Lynn Valley United Church building at 3201 Mountain Highway.